 There are many solutions you can find online for Hashimoto’s and thyroid immunity but there’s only one way you can feel better in yourself – and that’s by using trial and error to see what works for your individualised version of the disease.
 Controlling iodine and salt intake is one crucial piece of the puzzle, and an elimination diet followed by an [autoimmune paleo diet] can help form the corners and borders of the jigsaw.
 But it’s up to you to piece the rest together, using nutrition, careful supplementation, and good sleep hygiene.

 If you’re at a loss with where to begin with your diet for Hashimoto’s disease, do book in to work with me and my team.
 We have helped so many people already work out how to eat to support their health and we’d love to help you too!
-Remember: you don’t have to do this alone, and you do deserve to feel better.
+You don’t have to go through tough times alone, no matter what the cause might be.
+You can learn how we can get to the root cause of your health problems with my Foundations of Health Program.